ManicodeSecurity/Defending-DevOps/005-K8S-Dashboard/lab.md

 2. Since Kubernetes 1.9, authentication to the dashboard is enabled by default.
 We need to retrieve a service account token that has the appropriate access.
 In Cloud Shell run the following command:

-Note: All secrets in the `kube-system` namespace have full access.
+Note: All secrets in the `kube-system` namespace have full administrator access to your cluster.
 The `clusterrole-aggregation-controller` is one of those but others will work.

 ```
 kubectl -n kube-system describe secrets `kubectl -n kube-system get secrets | awk '/clusterrole-aggregation-controller/ {print $1}'` | awk '/token:/ {print $2}'